The Sporting Life

 We take our football seriously in Oklahoma.
 From national championships to Heisman winners, you can catch some of the best in college football just a short drive from Oklahoma City.

 The Oklahoma Sooners are one of the most successful and prestigious programs in the history of college football.
-Located in Norman, just 22 miles from downtown Oklahoma City, the Gaylord Family-Oklahoma Memorial Stadium, with a capacity of 82,112, has been home to seven national championship teams and five Heisman trophy winners.
+Located in Norman, just 22 miles from downtown Oklahoma City, the Gaylord Family-Oklahoma Memorial Stadium, with a capacity of 82,112, has been home to seven national championship teams and seven Heisman trophy winners.
 You won't be in Oklahoma long before hearing the chants of "Boomer Sooner."
-Outside of football, Oklahoma University has won 19 national championships in sports such as baseball, gymnastics, softball, wrestling and golf, and has made multiple Final Fours recently in men's and women's basketball.
+Outside of football, Oklahoma University has won 37 national championships in sports such as baseball, gymnastics, softball, wrestling and golf, and has made multiple Final Fours recently in men's and women's basketball.

 The closest college-football action can be found at the University of Central Oklahoma in Edmond.
 An NCAA Division II school, the Bronchos play at Wantland Stadium, which recently underwent $16 million in renovations that increased seating capacity to 10,000.